 As an employed alumnus with an interest in athletics, Lambeth was able to volunteer to help the various sports teams at the University organize their operations.
 Newspaper reports in the following years described Lambeth as the “Athletic Director” as far back as 1892.
 Student to AD in less than a year?
 That’s quite the leap.

 The position of “Athletics Director” actually did not yet exist in the South.
 Scheduling games, making roster decisions, and managing everything from players to equipment to the facilities were tasks typically within the domain of an ad hoc committee of students and professors.
+Find the Offers This Week and Lidl Offers in it every day to save more.
 In fact, one of the most important responsibilities of a modern athletics director was not even made official until Lambeth picked up the mantle in 1892: the hiring of coaches.

 From 1887-91, the UVa football team had no coach.
 The players merely elected a Captain and a team President, as the club was run like any other extracurricular organization at a University.
 But in 1891 the student newspaper, College Topics, a publication whose inception was borne out of the desire to publicize Virginia’s athletic teams, declared: “Everyone recognizes that the greatest need of the football team at the present is some one to coach the men.”